gwleuverink/bundle/README.md

 ## Basic usage

-You may bundle any `node_module` or local script from your `resources/js` directory directly on the page.
+You may import any `node_module` or local module from your `resources/js` directory directly on the page.

 ```html
 <x-import module="apexcharts" as="ApexCharts" />